SCVOA Executive Board

 Hon.
 Raymond Fell

-Raymond Fell has been the mayor of the Incorporated Village of Bellport for the past three years, following a thirty-seven year career as an educator in the Patchogue-Medford School District.
+Raymond Fell former mayor of the Incorporated Village of Bellport, following a thirty-seven year career as an educator in the Patchogue-Medford School District.
 As mayor, Ray has been a strong advocate for his village.
 Having been a resident of Bellport for forty-three years, his efforts have focused on developing strategies to improve the village’s infrastructure, financial health, recreational resources, and community pride.
 He has also been vigorous in securing grants to help advance the quality of life for the residents of Bellport.

 Mayor Fell’s dedication to the children in his community is palpable and has been demonstrated in the work he carried out while at Patchogue-Medford.
 Ray worked as a high school physical education teacher for thirteen years.
 He was a middle school principal for thirteen years and district superintendent for eleven.